[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “The way Chêne confused us, her almost exactly quoting what Alex has said to me—”

-“You are just saying that to justify your lust!” she screams.
+“You’re just saying that to justify your lust!” she mutters through gritted teeth.

 “Since when are you one to lecture anybody on lust, Moon?
 Abandoning all the world just to pursue one person?!”